Medical Delta Living Lab 'Blended rehabilitation'

 Goals

-Medical Delta Living Lab 'Blended Rehabilitation' builds partnerships between knowledge institutions, primary and secondary healthcare organizations, welfare workers, and businesses.
+Medical Delta Living Lab 'Blended Rehabilitation' builds partnerships between knowledge institutions, primary and secondary healthcare organizations and businesses.
 It employs practical research focused on personalized support for individuals throughout their entire rehabilitation journey.

 The main goal of Medical Delta Living Lab Blended rehabilitation is to develop, implement and evaluate hybrid rehabilitation care for: